UP | HOME

 The Theory of Linguistic Relativity is a principle suggesting that the structure of a language influences its speakers’ worldview or cognition, and thus people’s perceptions are relative to their spoken language.
 Linguistic Relativity is traditionally known as the Sapir-Whorf Hypothesis, but I prefer to call it the Sapir-Whorf Theory instead since there is definitive evidence that language does influence thought.

-The Sapir-Whorf Theory is often brought up when discussing how the usage and ability of different human languages may influence human thought, but it’s not necessary to speak another language in order to understand linguistic relativity.
+The Sapir-Whorf Hypothesis is often brought up when discussing how the usage and ability of different human languages may influence human thought, but it’s not necessary to speak another language in order to understand linguistic relativity.
 It’s sufficient to use only one language to observe linguistic relativity.
 In practice, most linguistic relativity tends to originate from semantic differences, whether inside of a language itself or between languages that use different words for different concepts.
 There is some evidence that different grammatical structures can influence thought to an extent, but it needs to be emphasized that they are not the primary cause of linguistic relativity.

 1.1.
 Gavagai And The Arbitrariness Of Words